seramo/v2ray-config-modifier/README.md

 # V2Ray Config Modifier

-A web-based tool to generate V2Ray configurations for multiple IP addresses or ranges, simplifying the process of creating configs for VLESS or VMESS protocols.
+A web-based tool to generate V2Ray configurations for multiple IP addresses or ranges, supporting VMESS, VLESS, WireGuard, and Trojan protocols.

 ## Description

 The **V2Ray Config Modifier** is an HTML and JavaScript-based application designed to help users generate multiple V2Ray configurations efficiently.
-Users can enter an existing VLESS or VMESS configuration, specify an IP address or range, or choose from predefined IP ranges of popular CDN providers like Cloudflare, Gcore, and Fastly.
-The tool then generates new configurations for each IP address in the specified range.
+Users can input existing VMESS, VLESS, WireGuard, or Trojan configurations, specify IP addresses or ranges, or choose from predefined IP ranges of popular CDN providers like Cloudflare, Gcore, and Fastly.
+The tool generates new configurations for each IP address or range.

 ## Features

-- **VLESS and VMESS Support**: Accepts both VLESS and VMESS configurations as input.
+- **VMESS, VLESS, WireGuard, and Trojan Support**: Accepts VMESS, VLESS, WireGuard, and Trojan configurations as input.
-- **IP Range Input**: Users can enter custom IP addresses or ranges.
+- **IP Range Input**: Users can enter custom IP addresses or ranges in CIDR format.
 - **Predefined IP Ranges**: Easily select from existing IP ranges of Cloudflare, Gcore, or Fastly.
-- **Config List Support**: Users can input a list of existing VLESS or VMESS configurations, and the tool will extract the IP address from each and generate new configurations based on a base config.
+- **Config List Support**: Paste a list of VMESS, VLESS, WireGuard, or Trojan configurations and generate new ones based on a base config.
-- **Bulk Config Generation**: Generates configurations for all specified IP addresses or configurations with a single click.
+- **Bulk Config Generation**: Generates configurations for all specified IP addresses or configurations in one click.
-- **User-Friendly Interface**: Simple and intuitive design requiring no installation.
+- **User-Friendly Interface**: Simple design with no installation needed.
-- **Export Options**: Save all generated configurations to a file.
+- **Export Options**: Save generated configurations to a file or copy to the clipboard.

 ## Getting Started

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Edge, Safari, etc.).
-- An existing VLESS or VMESS configuration to use as a base.
+- An existing VMESS, VLESS, WireGuard, or Trojan configuration to use as a base.
 - Basic understanding of V2Ray configurations and IP addressing.

 ### Installation